Radiation

 • Call 911.

-• Notify Environmental Health & Safety (EHS) at 979-862-1111.
-For the Health Science Center, campus contacts are found here.
+• Notify Environmental Health and Safety (EHS) at 979-862-1111 or the appropriate Health Science Center contact.

 • Monitor the injury.
 If it is possible to remove the contaminated clothing without harming the victim, do so.